It is an old kit, but I made my own loading items with Super Sculpey clay. It was built in October 2014.

 I just blew olive drab U.S. tanks basic color.
 This kit includes belt caterpillar.
 I usually want to use pieces divided truck links, but this M3 and M5 caterpillar is not needed to consider precisely.
 This model is covered by side armor and caterpillar have tension.

 I just made one figure.
 Inside the turret is too narrow and difficult to set him in.
 I’ll just him sitting on the sandbag.
 This kind of U.S.soldier figure wearing tanker jacket was precious in the old time.
-Now we can get it from Alpine, Miniart or other material maker.
+Now we can get it from Alpine, Miniart or other material makers.

 The M8 is self-propelled howitzer based from M5 Stuart light tank body.
 It was produced approximately 1,800 tanks during World War II.
 French military used them after World War II in Vietnam, and the South Vietnamese forces used it until the early 1960s after France Army withdrew.

-By the way, the appliance of iron tools side on the gun turret was called additional grousers for going through muddy or sandy loose area, they are attached with caterpillar treads.
+By the way, the appliance of iron tools side on the gun turret was called additional grousers for going through the muddy or sandy loose area, they are attached with caterpillar treads.
 It was written on Tamiya’s instruction.
-When I made Stuart M3 AFV Club kit, I was wondering these tools, but became clear.
+When I made Stuart M3 AFV Club kit, I was wondering these tools but became clear.
 Though it was a trivia, I became smarter.

 When I rode a lot of baggage, and some sandbags piled up, this model size is small but the big presence.
 It was slightly troublesome to bake clay called the Super Sculpey.
 I’ll use it again soon because I still remain a lot of clay.